Mexico president-elect says wants Canada in NAFTA deal

-MEXICO CITY (Reuters) - Mexico’s President-elect said on Monday he was happy the country retained sovereignty on energy issues in its bilateral accord on the North American Free Trade Agreement (NAFTA) with the United States, but added he wanted Canada in the deal.
+MEXICO CITY, Aug 27 (Reuters) - Mexico’s President-elect said on Monday he was happy the country retained sovereignty on energy issues in its bilateral accord on the North American Free Trade Agreement (NAFTA) with the United States, but added he wanted Canada in the deal.

 Andres Manuel Lopez Obrador, who will take office on Dec.
 1, said it was important that Canada was part of the deal.